magnamad/CNT_2003_paper/Model1/Cylindrical_Droplet/run1/error_debug.md

 	- Theoretically, these particles are moving way too far after certain time steps.
 	This may be caused by a large simulation box and a small cluster of molecules.

         - Decreasing time-step from 2 to 1 fs did not help
+	- Changing bond style to harmonic removed this but why?

+- No errors but the PE is nan

+> 	-